 Vector Add DPCT

-The Vector Add DPCT sample demonstrates how to migrate a simple program from CUDA to DPC++.
+The Vector Add DPCT sample demonstrates how to migrate a simple program from CUDA to SYCL.
 Vector Add provides an easy way to verify that your development environment is setup correctly to use the Intel® DPC++ Compatibility Tool.